Ali Hassan Mwinyi Road

 Upanga Club is a social sports club that caters mainly to Dar es Salaam’s Indo-Tanzanian community.

-It was no surprise to me, therefore, that once I entered its courtyard, I saw multi-generational Indo-Tanzanian families having leisurely Friday dinner.
+Once I entered its courtyard, no surprise to me, I saw multi-generational Indo-Tanzanian families having leisurely Friday dinner.

-I have been to Upanga Club’s bingo night a couple of times now, and that’s something that I have always noticed: the service is both fast and friendly.
+I have been to Upanga Club’s bingo night a couple of times now.
+Each time, that’s something I have always noticed: the service is both fast and friendly.

-A quick glance at the menu told me that I could pick from not only a wide selection of Indian food but also burgers, pizzas, and other fast foods.
+A quick glance at the menu told me that I could pick from not only a wide selection of Indian food but also burgers, pizzas, and other fast food.

-Meanwhile, I took advantage of the time I had before the game began to people watch and to examine the scene around me more closely.
+Meanwhile, I took advantage of the time I had before the game began to people watch and look around.

 As I said, there were multi-generational Indo-Tanzanian families with young kids in tow having a leisurely Friday evening out.

 There were young men at a few tables taking full advantage of the well-stocked bar.